david-dick/firefox-marionette/README.md

 - scale - Scale of the webpage rendering.
 Defaults to 1.
 - size - The desired size (width and height) of the pdf, specified by name.
 See the page key for an alternative and the [paper\_sizes](https://metacpan.org/pod/Firefox::Marionette#paper_sizes) method for a list of accepted page size names.
 - shrink\_to\_fit - Whether or not to override page size as defined by CSS.
 Boolean value.
 Defaults to true.

+returns a [File::Temp](https://metacpan.org/pod/File::Temp) object containing a PDF encoded version of the current page for printing.

     use Firefox::Marionette();